Sam36502/RISCompile/README.md

 **WARNING:**
 Read my code at your own risk!
 This is all just hobby code that's mostly [bodged](https://en.oxforddictionaries.com/definition/bodge) together with no thought of maintenance.
-I am also still learning about some of the better methods of coding.
 If you notice some odd or inefficient code, then just let me know, how I could have done it better.
 Thanks.

 ## Using RISCompile